jedhabush/catwiki-challenge/README.md

 3- Text <br/>
 4- URL-encoded data <br/>

-- CORS: Allows servers to specify who can access its resources, and how.
+- **CORS**: Allows servers to specify who can access its resources, and how.
 By default, CORS blocks all cross-origin requests, unless the server explicitly allows them by returning the appropriate CORS headers. <br/>

-- Dotenv: Is a Node.js package that is used to load environment variables from a .env file into the process.env object.
+- **Dotenv**: Is a Node.js package that is used to load environment variables from a .env file into the process.env object.
 The process.env object contains environment-specific information such as the operating system, paths, and environment variables. <br/>

 ## Client:

-- ReactJs
+- **ReactJs**
-- Material UI: I enjoy using MUI.
+- **Material UI**: I enjoy using MUI.
 It provides a set of pre-built, reusable components for building user <br/>interfaces with a Material Design look and feel. <br/>
-- Custom Hook: To fetch data from the backend and resuse it anywhere in the application. <br/>
+- **Custom Hook**: To fetch data from the backend and resuse it anywhere in the application. <br/>

 # Improvements